Bizarre twist in crash that killed golf team

 But "that was dumb" for a 13-year-old to be driving on a busy two-lane roadway used by oil traffic, said Gib Stevens, who leads area trucking operations for an oilfield servicing company.

-One must be 14 in Texas to start taking classroom courses for a learner's license and 15 to receive that provisional license to drive with an instructor or licensed adult in the vehicle.
-Department of Public Safety Sgt.
-Victor Taylor said a 13-year-old driving would be breaking the law.
+One must be 14 in Texas to start taking classroom courses for a learner's licence and 15 to receive that provisional licence to drive with an instructor or licensed adult in the vehicle.
+Sergeant Victor Taylor of the Department of Public Safety said a 13-year-old driving would be breaking the law.

-The University of the Southwest students, including one from Portugal and one from Mexico, and the coach were returning from a golf tournament when the vehicles collided Tuesday night.
-Two Canadian students were hospitalized in critical condition.
+The University of the Southwest students, including one from Portugal and one from Mexico, and the coach were returning from a golf tournament when the vehicles collided.
+Two Canadian students were hospitalised in critical condition.

-The NTSB sent an investigative team to the crash site in Texas' Andrews County, about 30 miles (50 kilometers) east of the New Mexico state line.
+The NTSB sent an investigative team to the crash site in Texas' Andrews County, about 50km east of the New Mexico state line.

 University of the Southwest spokeswoman Maria Duarte declined to comment on the NTSB's announcement about the young driver, citing the ongoing investigation.

-The golf teams were traveling in a 2017 Ford Transit van that was towing a box trailer when it collided with the truck, and both vehicles burst into flames, according to NTSB spokesman Eric Weiss.
+The golf teams were in a 2017 Ford Transit van towing a box trailer when the collision happened and both vehicles burst into flames, according to NTSB spokesman Eric Weiss.

-He said the vehicles crashed on a two-lane asphalt highway where the speed limit is 75 mph (120 kph), though investigators have not yet determined how fast either vehicle was traveling.
+He said the vehicles crashed on an asphalt highway where the speed limit is 120km/h, though investigators have not yet determined how fast either vehicle was travelling.

-The Texas Department of Public Safety identified the deceased as: Golf coach Tyler James, 26, of Hobbs, New Mexico; and players Mauricio Sanchez, 19, of Mexico; Travis Garcia, 19, of Pleasanton, Texas; Jackson Zinn, 22, of Westminster, Colorado; Karisa Raines, 21, of Fort Stockton, Texas; Laci Stone, 18, of Nocona, Texas; and Tiago Sousa, 18, of Portugal.
+The Texas Department of Public Safety identified those who died as golf coach Tyler James, 26, of Hobbs, New Mexico; and players Mauricio Sanchez, 19, of Mexico; Travis Garcia, 19, of Pleasanton, Texas; Jackson Zinn, 22, of Westminster, Colorado; Karisa Raines, 21, of Fort Stockton, Texas; Laci Stone, 18, of Nocona, Texas; and Tiago Sousa, 18, of Portugal.

-Critically injured aboard the van were Canadian students Dayton Price, 19, of Mississauga, Ontario, and Hayden Underhill, 20, of Amherstview, Ontario.
-Both were taken by helicopter to the University Medical Center in Lubbock, about 110 miles (180 kilometers) to the northeast.
+Critically injured in the van were Canadian students Dayton Price, 19, of Mississauga, Ontario, and Hayden Underhill, 20, of Amherstview, Ontario.
+Both were taken by helicopter to the University Medical Centre in Lubbock, about 180km to the northeast.

 "They are both stable and recovering and every day making more and more progress," University of the Southwest Provost Ryan Tipton said Thursday of the two injured students.